plone/plone.versioncheck/README.rst

 Features
 --------

-Command line script to check a buildouts ``[versions]`` section while stepping through the cascaded ``extends``.
+1) Command line script to check a buildouts ``[versions]`` section while stepping through the cascaded ``extends``.
    The script collects the inherited version pins, remembers where a version pin comes from.
    It displays then sorted result in order to enable a human to check pins and overrides are ok.

-Optional Python Package Index (PyPI) may be checked for newer versions.
+2) Checks Python Package Index (PyPI) for newer versions (optional).
-It works only with sematically korrekt version numbers.
-If a newer major, minor or bugfix (or a prerelease) is available it will get printed.
+   Detects if a newer major, minor or bugfix (or a prerelease) is available.
+3) Works as buildout extension and record the current sate of a buildout (version-wise).
+   The state is written to a file and read by the command line tool to be included to the report.
+4) Shows by which package as dependency a package ws demanded (together with builtout extension only).

+- It works only with sematically korrekt version numbers!
-Output is colored, this helps to identify packages which have newer versions available.
+- Output is colored, this helps to identify packages which have newer versions available.
+- Machine readable output as JSON on demand.

 Usage
 -----